lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 **3.7.** To confirm whether phase curve fitting in `i` band is indeed more precise than in `z` band, let's compare the uncertainty in `H` values for `i` and `z` bands by adding a new plot.
 Add a new chart by clicking the "+" on the upper left" and select "Heatamp".
 Set the "X" to ``i_Herr`` and "Y" to ``z_Herr`` with the X and Y MIN/MAX of 0 and 0.1.
-To make the plot with a more proper display ratio, set the
-"X/Y ratio" under the "Chart Options" to be 1, check the "width" box, and hit the apply button.
-The right panel in the figure below, one can see that poorer sampling drives higher uncertainty in the derived absolute magnitude `H` using `z` band compared to `i` band for MBAs.
+To make the plot with a more proper display ratio, slide the dividing line between the table and the charts to reduce the size of the table panel.
+In the right panel in the "Active Charts" panel below, one can see that poorer sampling drives higher uncertainty in the derived absolute magnitude `H` using `z` band compared to `i` band for MBAs.

 .. figure:: /_static/portal_tut04_step03f.png